 Health and Safety Representative is 5 days

-No. The APALS is an in-house designed course targeting those with less frequent exposure to paediatric clinical crisis.
+No. The PALS1 is an in-house designed course targeting those with less frequent exposure to paediatric clinical crisis.

 The course is designed for clinicians that have infrequent exposure to cardiac arrest or resuscitation events.